littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 5. Changes

 v1.6.5 (05-12-20) Wells Update
--Adapted Hive Mind name list to new base game version.
 -Royal Absolutism now also gives +1 Edict Cap.
 -Business Lobby has become "Budgetary Thrift" and will be reworked into something more interesting (hopefully) in a future update, but Merchant Guilds just makes it thematically redundant.
 -Workers' Councils not incompatible with Budgetary Thrift.